SamuelDi/WebsiteWorking/content/authors/admin/_index.md

 - Researchers
 ---

 My name is Sam Tiéfolo Diabaté, and I am a doctorand in Physical Oceanography at Maynooth University, Ireland.
-I work under the supervision of Dr. Gerard McCarthy and we are part of the A4 (Aigéin, Aeráid, agus athrú Atlantaigh) team of researcher.
+I work under the supervision of Dr. Gerard McCarthy and we are part of the A4 (Aigéin, Aeráid, agus athrú Atlantaigh) team of scientists.
 My research focuses on oceanic currents and their relationship with sea level.

-This website is intended for anyone interested in my research.
+This website is intended for anyone interested in my work.
 Please be kind: bear in mind that english is not my native language.
-Do not hesitate to report to me any website feature not working.
+This website is also under permanent revision, and at times, some features may malfunction.
+Do not hesitate to report to me any of those.